Dr. Anne E. Todgham

 Brittany (Bjelde) Davis – PhD candidate in Animal Biology

 Understanding how environmental stressors effect physiological performance and behavior of animals, especially fishes ><)))’> are my interests.
 Some of my PhD research takes and integrative ecophysiological approach to 1) determine how climate change stressors may impact early life-history stages of Antarctic fish and 2) how continued drought conditions may effect native threatened and endangered California fishes.

 My co-advisor is Dr. Nann Fangue in the dept. of Wildlife, Fish, and Conservation Biology, http://fanguelab.ucdavis.edu/people/graduate-students/brittany-bjelde/

 Annelise Del Rio – PhD student in Ecology

 I am interested in the mechanisms marine and aquatic organisms use to survive in stressful or changing environments, especially in the context of global climate change.
 I aim to use physiological ecology to inform conservation and management strategies for fishes such as Central Valley salmon.
 I am currently studying the effects of temperature and oxygen stressors on the development and physiology of early life stage Chinook salmon from the protein to whole organism level.

 I am interested in understanding what mechanisms allow animals to cope with changes in their environments (plasticity, acclimation, & adaptation) and why certain taxa and life stages seem especially vulnerable to rapid changes.
 I am currently studying the effects of ocean climate change on the early life stages of Antarctic fishes using genomics, molecular biology, and organismal techniques.
 I am also developing future projects applying a landscape and physiological perspective to the conservation of California estuarine species.

-Michaiah Leal – PhD student in Animal Biology
+Michaiah Leal – PhD candidate in Animal Biology

 FORMER LAB MEMBERS